alexyakunin/BoardGames/README.md

   even in chat mentions!

 The sample currently implements:
-- One game (Gomoku) for now, though I'll add a couple more a bit later - there is a common base API allowing to add new games with ease
+- One game (Gomoku) - for now.
+I plan to add a couple more a bit later - there is a common base API allowing to add new games with ease
 - Game lobby, where you can track the state of games you